dystobic/writeups/2021/DeconstruCTF/Reject humanity return to libc/README.md

 ## Investigation
 Looking at the provided [source](./dispenser_login.c) of the program we can spot a common buffer overflow vulnerability in the `disarm_dispenser` function caused by the insecure `gets` function.
-The program is pretty minimal and does not reward us with any other function to integrate in our exploit - so we are going to leverage a classical [return-to-libc attack](https://en.wikipedia.org/wiki/Return-to-libc_attack).
+The program is pretty minimal and does not contain any other function to use within our exploit - so we are going to leverage a classical [return-to-libc attack](https://en.wikipedia.org/wiki/Return-to-libc_attack).

-The exploit is done in two stages:
+The exploit works in two stages:
 1. Pretending that ASLR is enabled on the target system, we first leak the absolute address of `puts@libc` in order to derive the base address of `libc` from it at runtime.
 2. Using the base address of `libc` we calculate the absolute addresses of `system` and `/bin/sh` in `libc` to spawn a shell.

-As PIE is disabled on the binary and the [libc](./lib/x86_64-linux-gnu/libc-2.31.so) is provided, all the addresses, offsets and ROP gadgets needed in the exploit can be obtained e.g. using `objdump` and `ROPGadget`.
+As PIE is disabled on the binary and the [libc](./lib/x86_64-linux-gnu/libc-2.31.so) in use on the target system is provided, all the addresses, offsets, strings and ROP gadgets needed for the exploit can be easily obtained (e.g. using `objdump`, `strings` and `ROPGadget`).

 ## Solution
 See [exploit](./exploit.py) for an automation of the exploit written in python.